cert-manager/website/content/en/docs/faq/troubleshooting.md

                                                                |
 ```

-The cert-manager flow all starts at a `Certificate` resource, you can create this yourself or your Ingress resource will to this for you if you have the [correct annotations](../../usage/ingress/) set.
+The cert-manager flow all starts at a `Certificate` resource, you can create this yourself or your Ingress resource will do this for you if you have the [correct annotations](../../usage/ingress/) set.

 ### 1. Checking the Certificate resource
 First we have to check if we have a `Certificate` resource created in our namespace.
 We can get these using `kubectl get certificate`.